6 Common Myths About College

 ❸ Myth: Planning for college starts junior year of high school.

 It’s not too early to start thinking about college and career!
-Middle school is a good time to begin exploring options and practice positive habits—colleges will be looking at classes and grades as soon as students start 9th grade.
+Middle school is a good time to begin exploring options and practicing positive habits—colleges will be looking at classes and grades as soon as students start 9th grade.
 No matter what grade you are in, there are things you (and their educators and families) can do to get ready for college.

 ❹ Myth: You need to know what you want to study before you go to college.